nluizsoliveira/Certificate-Generator/README.md

 ## Todo improvements:
 ### Sanitize inputs
-No input is validated at frontend but no sanitization is done at backend yet.
+Inputs are validated at frontend but no sanitization is done at backend yet.

 ### Implement a download button
 Currently the app is generating a certificate under `backend/` folder.
 It's still necessary to transform certificate into a blob and response it to frontend.

+### Add event logo and signature images samples